 Yes, he is bald on the top but has hair on the sides.

 COVID-19 has surely taken so much away from us; the barbershop among them.
 Barbershops all over have shuttered their doors leaving men in need of trims and tight lines but also in need of camaraderie and male bonding.

 We got to speak to @KutzbyKaine about how he and his clients are handling the quarantine.
 He works in a shop outside of Atlanta in East Point, GA.

-He said initially when people has just started staying in, he was making house calls , but eventually when everything started closing, he stopped his visits as well.
+He said initially when people have just started staying in, he was making house calls, but eventually, when everything started closing, he stopped his visits as well.

 After about a week of stopping cuts, Kaine said he was getting text messages from his clients.
 They were sending him pictures of their in-need-of-a-cut hair and stressed out messages.

 When I asked Kaine what advice he was giving to his clients on how to maintain their hair, he said he wasn’t.
 In fact, he said, “even my beard has been roughing it out.”

 To be honest, this is not what I expected!
 But it makes sense.
 This time is stressful and unusual for everyone.
 And I got to say, I appreciate it.
 Kaine is suffering right there with his clients.
 Missing them as much as they miss him.